linkedin/dustjs/docs/api.md

     var dust = require('dust');

 This will import everything needed to parse, compile and render templates.

-To render Dust templates in the browser, include the `dust.js` runtime in your script tags, along with your precompiled templates.
-You may run the parser and compiler within the browser if you like (as in the online demo), but precompilation is a much cleaner approach.
+To render Dust templates in the browser, grab the runtime distribution and include it in your script tags along with your compiled templates:

+    <script src="dust-core-0.0.1.min.js"></script>
+    <script src="compiled_templates.js"></script>

+Include the full distribution if you want to compile templates within the browser (as in the online demo):

+    <script src="dust-full-0.0.1.min.js"></script>

+Precompilation is the recommended approach for general use.

 ### Compiling Templates